 Restart or reboot Ubuntu 22.04 using the terminal by executing simple commands.
-It is well-known that Ubuntu is the Debian-based Linux distribution, so it can be managed by running different commands.
+Ubuntu is Debian-based distribution and can be managed by running different commands.

 We have to restart Ubuntu, especially after installing some new packages.
 In this write-up, different commands will be explored by which Ubuntu can be rebooted/restarted.